Temperature-Dependent Dielectric Function of Calcium Fluoride: Atom--Surface Potentials

 The $C_3$ coefficients for hydrogen, ground state helium and metastable helium ($2\,{}^3S_1$) interacting with \CaFT{} are shown in Fig.~\ref{fig10}.
-For the IR, and the visible range, we conservatively assume a $5\%$ uncertainty in our dielectric function model, as explained in Sec.~\ref{sec2C}.
+Helium is one of the preferred atoms for studies of quantum reflection occurring near various crystal surfaces~\cite{NaEdMa1982,DoEtAl1993,DKDuHaLa2001,DrDK2003}, and planar \CaFT{} surfaces provide for a suitable substrate in quantum reflection studies~\cite{DKpriv}.
+Hydrogen (and its antiparticle) have also been advocated as sensitive probes for quantum reflection studies above surfaces~\cite{CoSeRa1998,DuEtAl2013}.
+For the IR and the visible range, we conservatively assume a $5\%$ uncertainty in our dielectric function model, as explained in Sec.~\ref{sec2C}.
+The conservative estimate of a 5\,\% uncertainty takes care of conceivable unaccounted systematic effects in the ellipsometry data~\cite{PSEtAl2009,DaMa2002,FiSaEnSu2008, LeEtAl2015temp,KGEtAl2017,ZhWaTh2023}, and is in line with typical accuracy limits of ellipsometry measurements for comparable materials~\cite{MoEtAl2022,MoEtAl2025erratum}.
+The wavelength range $184\,{\rm nm} < \lambda < 2326\,{\rm nm}$ is covered by available data sheets from industrial applications~\cite{CaF2corning,CaF2hellma}, and by Ref.~\cite{ZhWaTh2023} (for completeness, we indicate the corresponding frequency range in atomic units, $0.01959 \, {\rm a.u.} < \omega < 0.2476 \, {\rm a.u.}$).
+In view of excellent mutual agreement between Refs.~\cite{CaF2corning,CaF2hellma,ZhWaTh2023} and our fit in the indicated wavelength range $184\,{\rm nm} < \lambda < 2326\,{\rm nm}$, we assume a $1\%$ uncertainty in our dielectric function model in this range.
 For the UV range, we conclude that either an unknown systematic effect in the experiment or the approximate character of our first-principles calculations must be responsible for the discrepancies between theory and experiment as reported in Figs.~\ref{fig6} and~\ref{fig9}.
 These discrepancies are also manifest in the comparatively large statistical uncertainties of the fit parameters listed in Tables~\ref{table4} and~\ref{table5} (for details of the statistical analysis, see Appendix~\ref{appa}).
 We have checked that the UV region has a negligible influence on the calculation of the $C_3$ coefficient.
 Hence, the $5\%$ uncertainty in our dielectric function model, in the relevant frequency range, translates into a 5\,\% uncertainty in our $C_3$ coefficients.
 For the dynamic polarizability of hydrogen, $\alpha(\ii\omega)$, we use the analytic expression in Eq.~(4.161) of Ref.~\cite{JeAd2022book}.
-For ground state and metastable helium, the polarizability is calculated using fully corrected basis sets of exponential basis functions, as outlined in Ref.~\cite{DaUlJe2024}.
-Numerical values are presented in Table.~\ref{table6}.
+For ground-state and metastable helium, the polarizability is calculated using fully correlated basis sets of exponential basis functions, as outlined in Ref.~\cite{DaUlJe2024}.
+Numerical values are presented in Table~\ref{table6}.